International Table Soccer Federation

 The International Table Soccer Federation (ITSF) is a non-profit organization based in France that promotes table soccer.
-The ITSF endorses soccer tables that meet requirements for international competition.
+It endorses soccer tables that meet requirements for international competition.

 The five official tables are currently furnished by Bonzini, Garlando, Roberto Sport, Tornado, and Leonhart, with the ITSF recognising a number of other tables (Warrior Table Soccer, Fireball, Rosengart, Jupiter, Metegol) - as being suitable for national competition.

 Membership

 There are two membership categories that ITSF operates - Regular and Associate.
 The categories differ in the list of required standards, like membership fees, up-to-date registers of national clubs and venues, the number of ITSF-sanctioned tournaments, the general understanding of table football as a sport etc.

 While Regular Members are mature federations, Associate Members should be able to demonstrate the potential to develop table football to the level of a Regular Member.

 Nations Members Regions

 ITSF was founded in 2002.
 Events have been held since 2004.

 61 Nations in 1 July 2023: